ShomritaSingha/Data-Analyst-Portfolio-Projects/Excel Projects/Call center Data analysis Overview.md

 7. **Reasons for Calls:** Analyze the common reasons why customers made calls.
 8. **Response Time Analysis:** Examine the response time for call handling.

-## **Data Analysis Process**
+## Data Analysis Process

+In my journey through this call center data analysis project, I followed these steps:

-### Step 1: Download and Observe Data
+###  Download and Observe Data
-- Download the dataset for call center data.
+- I began by acquiring the dataset for call center data.
-- Open the file and assess its structure.
+- With the dataset in hand, I proceeded to open it and carefully examine its structure.

-### Step 2: Data Preparation
+###  Data Preparation
-- Verify and clean the data to ensure consistency and data integrity.
+- To ensure data consistency and integrity, I embarked on a thorough data verification and cleaning process.
-- Align the data types, specifically addressing date, customer satisfaction score, and call duration columns.
+- I paid special attention to aligning data types, focusing on columns such as date, customer satisfaction score, and call duration.

-### Step 3: Pivot Tables and Chart Building
+###  Pivot Tables and Chart Building
-- Create pivot tables to extract insights for KPIs.
+- To uncover valuable insights and key performance indicators (KPIs), I created pivot tables.
-- Build various charts, including line charts for call trends, doughnut charts for call channel distribution, a map for state distribution, a column chart for reasons of calls, and a bar chart for response time analysis.
+- I brought the data to life by crafting a variety of charts, including line charts to visualize call trends, doughnut charts to showcase call channel distribution, a map for state distribution, a column chart to represent reasons for calls, and a bar chart to analyze response times.

-### Step 4: Building the Dashboard
+###  Building the Dashboard
-- Construct an interactive dashboard using Excel.
+- I took the data analysis a step further by constructing an interactive dashboard within Excel.
-- Utilize slicers to make the dashboard user-friendly and interactive.
+- To enhance user-friendliness, I harnessed slicers, making the dashboard engaging and easy to navigate.
-- Customize the dashboard design and layout.
+- Lastly, I added my personal touch by customizing the dashboard's design and layout.

+These steps represent my journey of creating and analyzing this portfolio project, focusing on showcasing insights rather than providing a tutorial-like narrative.

 ## **Dashboard**